IFB-ElixirFr/biosphere-microcloud/README.md

 To do so, we need to access the VM on port 3306.
 Therefore, the application can only be deployed on `ifb-prabi-girofle` cloud (where the permanent VM is accessible).

+The `Rapport` folder contains a report on the project.

 ## Components & application

 The project currently contains 5 components (see the corresponding folder for more details):